-Therefore, we recommend that the Central Valley Water Board consider allowing dairies that cannot feasibly perform the seepage rate test to meet an alternative method to be developed by the CVDRMP, subject to approval of the Central Valley Water Board.
+Therefore, if the Central Valley Water Board does select a seepage rate as the pond containment performance standard, we recommend that the Central Valley Water Board also consider allowing dairies that cannot feasibly perform the seepage rate test to meet one or more alternative methods to be developed by the CVDRMP, subject to adoption by the Central Valley Water Board in the revised dairy general waste discharge requirements.
 Additionally, in anticipation of this eventuality, we recommend that the Central Valley Water Board consider requiring the CVDRMP to identify the general characteristics of manure retention ponds for which the seepage rate test cannot be feasibly performed.
-We emphasize that seepage rate tests are currently the best approach to confirming whether the seepage rate is being met, so they should be required for every existing manure retention pond that does not have hydraulic continuity to groundwater wherever feasible.
+We emphasize that seepage rate tests are currently the best approach to confirming whether the seepage rate is being met, so they should be required for every existing manure retention pond that does not have hydraulic continuity to groundwater wherever the Central Valley Water Board determines feasible.

-Use of the seepage rate is a pragmatic approach that avoids immediate, potentially high cost of installing a full liner.
-Because the seepage rate is not directly related to meeting the Nitrogen Discharge Limit, we emphasize that our proposed requirement to use the seepage rate is only an interim requirement intended as a first step toward ultimately achieving the Nitrogen Discharge Limit.
-To fully implement this component, the Central Valley Water Board must develop final requirements and a corresponding time schedule for all existing manure retention ponds that do not have hydraulic continuity to groundwater to ultimately comply with the Nitrogen Discharge Limit, which may include liner requirements in the future.
+Use of the seepage rate is a pragmatic approach that avoids immediate, potentially high costs of installing a full liner.
+Because the seepage rate is not directly related to meeting the Nitrogen Discharge Limit, we emphasize that our proposed seepage rate containment performance standard is only an interim requirement intended as a first step toward ultimately achieving the Nitrogen Discharge Limit.
+As stated above, to fully implement this component, the Central Valley Water Board must develop final requirements and a corresponding time schedule in the revised dairy general waste discharge requirements for all existing manure retention ponds that do not have hydraulic continuity to groundwater to ultimately comply with the Nitrogen Discharge Limit, which may include liner requirements or some other final requirements to comply with the Nitrogen Discharge Limit.

-As a second matter, to ensure that existing retention ponds that do not have hydraulic continuity to groundwater and new or expanded retention ponds (discussed below) have sufficient capacity to properly manage the dairy’s manure, we recommend that the Central Valley Water Board add more specificity to the pond capacity requirements already contained in the 2013 Dairy General WDRs when it adopts the interim revised dairy general waste discharge requirements.
+As the second component, to ensure that existing retention ponds that do not have hydraulic continuity to groundwater (and new or expanded retention ponds, as discussed in Section III.B.3) have sufficient capacity to properly manage the dairy’s manure, we recommend that the Central Valley Water Board add more specificity to the pond capacity requirements already contained in the 2013 Dairy General WDRs when it adopts the revised dairy general waste discharge requirements.
 Ultimately, this would require all dairies to demonstrate that their retention ponds have sufficient capacity to contain their dairy manure without having to land apply it in amounts that exceed the land application requirements that are in effect for that dairy at any given point in time.
 We recommend the following requirements:

 Ponds must be designed, constructed, and maintained to prevent conditions contributing to, causing, or threatening to cause contamination, pollution, or nuisance, and must be capable of containing, without overflow or overtopping (taking into consideration the crest of wind-driven waves), all runoff from the working surfaces that discharge into and direct discharges to the pond in addition to precipitation that falls into the pond from a 25-year, 24-hour peak storm event at a minimum.
 Ponds must also be sized appropriately to not result in the need to land apply dairy manure in excess of existing land application requirements to create additional pond capacity.
 Dairies should be directed to account in operation and maintenance plans the amount of material shipped off site and the amount of capacity in ponds.